ros-industrial/abb_librws/README.md

 ## Overview

 A C++ library for interfacing with ABB robot controllers supporting Robot Web Services (RWS).
+See the online ([documentation](http://developercenter.robotstudio.com/webservice/api_reference)  for a detailed description of RWS.

 See [abb_libegm](https://github.com/ros-industrial/abb_libegm) for a companion library that interfaces with EGM.